Skip to main content

 IncluTrain™

-Practice-Based Teacher Education (PBTE) through AI-powered VR classroom simulations.
+Practice-Based Teacher Education (PBTE) through web-based, split-panel classroom scenario simulations with typed, rubric-scored responses.
 Pre-service and in-service educators practice de-escalation, IEP facilitation, and differentiated instruction in realistic scenarios — addressing the national SPED teacher shortage crisis.

 3